ifremer-bioinformatics/samba/README.md

 nextflow run nf-core/samba -profile <docker/singularity/conda/institute>,custom
 ```

-See [usage docs](docs/usage.md) for all of the available options when running the pipeline.
+See [usage docs](docs/usage.md) for a complete description of all of the options available when running the pipeline.

 ## Documentation